biurad/flange/README.md

 ---

-**divineniiquaye/php-rade** is a fast, simple and micro framework for [PHP] 7.4+ based on [PSR-7] and [PSR-15] with support for annotations, created by [Divine Niiquaye][@divineniiquaye] and inspired by [Silex].
-This library seeks to help developers who are lazy, beginners, or people who want to build things fast with extremely less dependencies.
+**divineniiquaye/php-rade** is incredibly fast, micro, compilable and scalable framework for [PHP] 7.4+ based on [PSR-7] and [PSR-15] with support for annotations/attributes, created by [Divine Niiquaye][@divineniiquaye] and inspired by [Silex].
+This library seeks to help developers who are lazy, beginners, small businesses or people who want to build things fast with extremely less dependencies.

 Its also to note that, Rade has support for [PSR-11], built with [Rade DI][] library gracing the project with an advanced DI.